amirkdv/codex/README.md

 Codex node depth calculation is file-scoped and relative to context.

-**Relative to context**: its not the heading types that dictate node depths, but their relationship with their neighbors.
+**Relative to context**: it's not the heading types that dictate node depths, but their relationship with their neighbors.
 For example, the following two markdown files produce the same tree: